Automotive industry in the United States: Great Depression and World War II

 The 1930s saw the demise of many auto makers due to the economic effects of the Great Depression, stiff competition from the Big Three, and/or mismanagement.
 Luxury car makers were particularly affected by the economy, with companies like Stutz Motor Company, Pierce-Arrow Motor Car Company, Peerless Motor Company, Cunningham, and the Marmon Motor Car Company going out of business.

-The decade also saw several companies with innovative engineering, such as the Doble Steam Motors Corporation (advanced steam engines) and Franklin Automobile Company (air-cooled aluminium engines) going out of business.
+The 1930s also saw several companies with innovative engineering, such as the Doble Steam Motors Corporation (advanced steam engines) and Franklin Automobile Company (air-cooled aluminium engines) going out of business.
 Errett Lobban Cord, who controlled the Auburn Automobile Company (which also sold the Cord) and the Duesenberg Motor Company, was under investigation by the Securities and Exchange Commission and the Internal Revenue Service.
 His auto empire collapsed in 1937 and production ceased.

 Major technological innovations were introduced or were widely adopted during the 1930s, such as synchromesh manual transmissions, semi-automatic transmissions, automatic transmissions, hydraulic brakes, independent front suspension, and overhead-valve engines.
 The Cord 810 used front-wheel drive, had hidden headlights, and was offered with a supercharger.
 Exterior styling designs were more flowing, as shown most noticeably on the Auburn Speedster and the Cord 810/812.
 Radical air-streamed design was introduced on the Chrysler Airflow, a sales flop, and the Lincoln-Zephyr (both of which used unit-body construction).
 Packard introduced their "Air Cool-ditioned" car in 1940.

-After the United States entered World War II in December 1941, all auto plants were converted to war production, including jeeps, trucks, tanks, and aircraft engines; all passenger automobile production ceased by February 1942.
+After the United States entered World War II in December 1941, all auto plants were converted to war production, including jeeps, trucks, tanks, and aircraft engines.
+All passenger automobile production ceased by February 1942.
 The industry received $10 billion in war-related orders by that month, compared to $4 billion before the attack on Pearl Harbor.
 All factories were enlarged and converted, many new ones such as Ford's Willow Run and Chrysler's Detroit Arsenal Tank Plant were built, and hundreds of thousands more workers were hired.

-Many were new arrivals from Appalachia.
+Many workers were new arrivals from Appalachia.
 The most distinctive new product was the Jeep, with Willys making 352,000 and Ford another 295,000.
 The industry produced an astonishing amount of material, including 5.9 million weapons, 2.8 million tanks and trucks, and 27,000 aircraft.
 This production was a major factor in the victory of the allies.
 Experts anticipated that Detroit would learn advanced engineering methods from the aviation industry that would result in great improvements for postwar civilian automobiles.